Early Bird Summer Header - Images

 Making a Campari Spritz

-How many calories in a Campari Spritz?
+How many calories are in a Campari Spritz?

 A single Campari Spritz contains around 135 calories.